Waiters#

 if remainingTime - delay <= minDelay:

-delay = remainingTime - minDelay
+delay = remainingTime

-If the computed delay subtracted from remainingTime is less than or equal to minDelay, then set delay to remainingTime minus minDelay and perform one last retry.
+If the computed delay subtracted from remainingTime is less than or equal to minDelay, then set delay to remainingTime and perform one last retry.
 This prevents a waiter from waiting needlessly only to exceed maxWaitTime before issuing a final request.

 Using the default minDelay of 2, the default maxDelay of 120, a caller provided maxWaitTime of 300 (5 minutes), and assuming that requests complete in 0 seconds (for example purposes only), delays might be computed as follows: